-Class Hours: 9 lab and 2 lecture/

-lab

-Prereq: "C" or higher or concurrent enrollment in CULN 112.
-Qualified for ENG 106.
-Qualified for MATH 82X.
+Class Hours: 9 lab and 2 lecture/lab Prereg: "C" or higher or concurrent enrollment in CULN 112.
+Qualified for ENG 106 and MATH 82X.

-Semester Offered: Fall Description: This course is an introduction to the fundamental concepts, skills, and techniques of food preparation.
-Course coverage includes use of standardized recipes, as well as basic fabrication and cooking methods for proteins, stocks, soups, sauces, seafood, vegetables, and starches.
-Students will learn to identify, use, and maintain all equipment, tools, and utensils in a safe and sanitary manner.
+Description: This course is an introduction to the basic concepts. skills, and techniques of food preparation.
+Course competencies includes fundamental cooking methods and formulas for stocks, soups, sauces, meats, seafood, poultry, vegetables, and starches.
+Students will learn to identify, use, and maintain ingredients, equipment, tools, and utensils in a safe and sanitary manner.